Arrioc/arrioc.github.oi/index.md

 # Hello and Welcome!
 This ePortfolio features a program iteration with more to come!
 This ePortfolio is about a program I created in my CS 340 Client-Server course.
 I chose to enhance this project because it utilizes a culmination of concepts from past courses that best reflect my skills in software engineering, algorithms and thier data structures, and databases.
-In other words, it best demonstrates my knowledge and competence in solving real world problems that deliver value.

-Whats more, it's all my own!

 ## The following is a code review...
 that explains the chosen project and its code, analyzes the code for flaws, and decides on a plan for enhancement.